Javier Milei: Foreign policy

 Milei has expressed discontent or strong ideological differences with China, even threatening to cut ties with China during his presidential campaign.
 In the immediate aftermath of Milei's electoral victory, the government of Taiwan congratulated Milei and said that Taiwan would seek to strengthen ties with Argentina.
 Moreover, it was rumored in December 2023, that then Foreign Minister Diana Mondino had held a meeting with a Taiwanese official, raising suspicions of Taiwanese financing of Milei's presidential campaign.
 In response to these allegations, China's ambassador to Argentina Wang Wei issued a statement reaffirming the principle of a One-China, adding that Taiwan is an "inalienable part of China" and an internal affair as well.
 Following threats by the Chinese government to stop buying soy and meat from Argentina in response to perceived ties between the two governments, the Argentine government clarified that there were no official contacts between Argentine and Taiwanese officials.
+In January 2026, Milei said that his position on China has not changed, adding that trade agreements and other contacts with China respond to "pragmatic reasons" and not to ideological changes about the Chinese government.

-Milei is also a strong opponent of the Cuban government, calling President Miguel Díaz-Canel "despicable" and referring to Cuba as a "prison island".
+Milei is also a strong opponent of the Communist Party of Cuba and Cuban government, calling First Secretary of the Communist Party of Cuba Miguel Díaz-Canel "despicable" and referring to Cuba as a "prison island".
 In October 2024, Milei fired foreign minister Diana Mondino after she failed to vote for the US embargo on Cuba at the UN, later assuring that Argentina condemns the "Cuban dictatorship".
 Milei has also condemned other leftist leaders in the region, calling Colombian President Gustavo Petro a "murderous terrorist" and Brazilian President Lula da Silva "corrupt" and "communist".
 In July 2024, Milei had a diplomatic confrontation with Bolivian President Luis Arce over the 2024 Bolivian coup attempt, which Milei dismissed as "false" and orchestrated by Arce himself.

 Javier Milei and Salvadoran President Nayib Bukele.